A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: A Generic Transformation for Binary MDS Array Codes

-\begin{proof} If the repair strategy for remainder node $i$ of the base code is naive, then so does for that of the new code $\mathcal{C}_4$.
+\begin{proof} If the repair strategy for remainder node $i$ of the base code is naive, then the same holds for the new code $\mathcal{C}_4$.
 Herein we only now focus on the non-naive case.